 Full-time pre-tenure $55

-Students, p/t and contingent faculty, postdoctoral fellows, independent scholars, emeriti, librarians and other professionals: $25
+Students, p/t and non-tenure track faculty, postdoctoral fellows, independent scholars, emeriti, librarians and other professionals: $25

 While it is possible to subscribe only to the journal and not join C19, we hope that you will support the organization as a whole.
 For more information about membership and subscription rates, and to join or renew, please click the link below: